-Heriot-Watt University recently cemented its reputation as a world leader in artificial intelligence and robotics at the final of Amazon’s Alexa Prize.
+Heriot-Watt University cemented its reputation as a world leader in artificial intelligence and robotics at the final of Amazon’s Alexa Prize.

 The Edinburgh-based university, which this year was recognised as the Sunday Times ‘International University of the Year’, beat out some impressive competition from around the globe to make the final of the inaugural competition.